PBDBMakie — API Reference

 source

-Convenience overload of tip_positions that reads the tree and ladderize attribute from p and recomputes the dendrogram layout.
+Convenience overload of leaf_positions that reads the tree, ladderize, and row_spacing attributes from p and recomputes the dendrogram layout.

 Returns a NamedTuple with fields: